 - Hightunnels.org: USDA Sponsored project testing and promoting high tunnel systems in the Central Great Plains.
 Resources for Educators and Growers.

-- Environmental Quality Incentives Program (EQIP) in New Jersey: Seasonal High Tunnel Initiative
+- Environmental Quality Incentives Program (EQIP): Seasonal High Tunnel Initiative

 - High Tunnels: Using Low-Cost Technology to Increase Yields, Improve Quality and Extend the Season